Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Discussion

-We have provided more evidence for the capability of deep generative models to learn physical processes and have developed figures of merit to assess their performance.
-In particular we describe and optimize a novel method for this task: the B-VAE.
-The GANs we tried and the VAE with a standard normal prior fail to correctly produce events with the right frequency of occurrence.
+We have provided more evidence for the capability of deep generative models to learn physical processes.
+To compare the performance of all of the investigated models, we have introduced two figures of merit, $\delta$ and $\delta_{\text{OF}}$.
+In particular, we describe and optimize a method for this task: the B-VAE.
+Several GAN architectures with recommended hyperparameters and the VAE with a standard normal prior fail to correctly produce events with the right frequency of occurrence.
 By creating a density information buffer with encoded ground truth data we presented a way to generate events whose probabilistic characteristics are in very good agreement with those found in the ground truth data.
 We identified the relevant hyperparameters of the B-VAE that allow for the optimization of its generalization properties and performed a first exploration of that hyperparameter space.
-We find that the dimensionality of the latent space should be smaller than, but close to the input dimension.
+We find that the dimensionality of the latent space should be smaller than, but close to, the input dimension.
 We find that it is necessary to heavily weight the reconstruction loss to create an accurate generative model and to tune the underestimated variance of the latent code.
 We have tested several traditional density estimation methods to learn the latent code density of encoded ground truth data, and concluded that the explicit use of the density information buffer with the parameters $\alpha$ and $\gamma$ performs better.
-In a final step we have investigated several GAN architectures but failed to create a model that successfully generates particle physics events with the right densities.
-Improvements could be made by performing a stricter model selection and to sweep through the full hyperparameter space.
-More generally, the GAN training procedure may be improved because the simultaneous gradient ascent that is currently used to find local Nash equilibria of the two-player game has issues that may be overcome by other objectives like the consensus optimization~\cite{consensus} or by approaches such as the generative adversarial density estimator~\cite{gade}. \\
+In a final step, we have investigated several GAN architectures with default hyperparameters but failed to create a model that successfully generates physical events with the right densities.
+Improvements could be made by performing a stricter model selection and to sweep through the full hyperparameter space beyond the hyperparameter recommendations given in the corresponding GAN papers.
+More generally, the GAN training procedure may be improved because the simultaneous gradient ascent that is currently used to find local Nash equilibria of the two-player game has issues that may be overcome by other objectives like the consensus optimization~\cite{consensus} or by approaches such as the generative adversarial density estimator~\cite{gade}.